List of Big Brother (British TV series) shows: What the Housemates Did Next

 A week after the Big Brother 3 to Big Brother 9 finales aired, a catchup show revealed what individual housemates had been up to since leaving the Big Brother house.

 Big Brother's Big Ears

 Big Ears was introduced for Big Brother 9 as the Big Brother radio show.
 Hosted by Iain Lee and Gemma Cairney, Big Ears aired twice a week on the BB Website and often featured interviews from past housemates and the latest evictee as well as calls from fans.

 Big Brother: On the Streets

 Also aired during Big Brother 9, Big Brother: On the Streets hosted by Tom Thurlow shows views on Big Brother from various places.
 It was broadcast on Channel 4's sister channel E4's website weekly.

 Big Brother Reveals More...

-Big Brother Reveals More... was a show that saw a round up of the week's footage.
+Big Brother Reveals More... was a show that saw a roundup of the week's footage.
 It only ran the one series during Big Brother 2 and has never appeared again.
 However, it can be likened to Diary Room Uncut.